In this case, we will hot smoke the beef brisket FIRST and then finish utilizing sous vide.

-If you are crazy like me and you just can’t help yourself and you want your brisket to come out pink, you remove it from the smoker/oven when it achieves 125F/52C , bag it, set the immersion circulator to
+If you want your brisket to come out pink, you remove it from the smoker/oven when it achieves 125F/52C , bag it, set the immersion circulator to

 Now, what do you think about that?

 How this affects your back yard event.

 I suppose some practitioners get up “way early” in the morning and fire up the Q, hoping to serve their brisket before sunset.
 This usually requires some serious finger-crossing and even prayer.
 It need not be so.
 Sous vide can take the anxiety out of meal service scheduling.

 Let us pretend that you want to have a BBQ party on Sunday afternoon/evening, after church or between games, or whatever.
 On SATURDAY, sometime between the time you get up and noon (those may be the same thing), you smoke your brisket as described above–approx. 3-4 hours.
-Then, out of your smoker and into the bag, overnight, for 18 hours.
+Then, out of your smoker and into the bag overnight.

 No alarm will sound, unless you set one.
 This is another amazing feature of sous vide.
 The meat does not suddenly turn to pudding if your interval extends for another six hours.
 At those temperatures, there will be no noticeable change in the texture of the meat.
 Heck, you could serve it on Monday if you ran out of propane on Sunday.
 That is how flexible sous vide is!

 No matter which you choose, you might want to consider making something like this:

 Either brisket is tender enough to cut into a steak, which can then be pan seared.
 Make it a habit to heat plates in the oven, and put a slice of Humboldt Fog goat cheese on the plate, very sinful.
 Heart of Butter lettuce, French, yes, FRENCH dressing.
-I make a version wife loves, garnish with avocado, olives, natural juices.
+I make a version that my wife loves; garnish with avocado, olives, natural juices.